 Double-blinded means that neither patients nor those who deliver the intervention have any idea about who receives the real treatment and who receives placebo, because this knowledge would contaminate the results.

 This design is hardly applicable in the psychotherapy research.
 Firstly, it’s difficult to make a neutral placebo-psychotherapy, because we’re not quite sure through what processes psychotherapy works.
-For example, in order to eliminate therapeutic relationship, we had to deliver intervention via channels that exclude any involvement of human beings, like the internet, .
+For example, in order to eliminate therapeutic relationship, we had to deliver intervention via channels that exclude any involvement of human beings, like the internet.
 This would seriously limit populations to which the treatment would be applicable (you can’t, for instance, treat people at risk of suicide in this way).
 Moreover, results of such interventions can’t be generalized to other contexts, like face to face therapy.
 Secondly, can you imagine a trial where therapists have no idea what kind of psychotherapy they deliver?
 However, the RCT design became THE standard in psychotherapy research – yet in a flawed version.

 Those who adopt the mechanistic approach to health problems believe that there are specific pathological processes located within the organism (biological or psychological) that, under certain circumstances, cause a disorder.
 These processes should be identified, targeted by an appropriate intervention and reversed.
 Mechanistic approach assumes a straight, causal relationship between the intervention and the outcome, and reminds me of the mechanism of hydraulic breaks: (1) you push the pedal, (2) the brake fluid in the cylinder gets higher pressure and (3) it pushes brake pads against the spinning rotor to produce the breaking effect at the other end of the mechanism.
 In the mechanistic clinical research, the brake fluid is called the mediator of change.

-The mechanistic clinical research seems to have worked pretty well for the somatic branches of medicine.
+The mechanistic model of clinical research seems to have worked pretty well for the somatic branches of medicine.
 It brought about more efficient drugs and technologies.
 There is no doubt that we have better medicine now than thirty years ago.
 But can we say the same about psychotherapy?

 Since randomized controlled trials have been adopted as the golden standard in psychotherapy research their most visible impact on the field was the launch of the continuous rat race between various therapeutic schools.
 Sometimes it makes an impression that outperforming others became more important than being helpful for those who need our help.
 Results of flawed clinical trials have been commonly oversold and used as crypto-marketing tools to promote particular training programs, sell books, gain new grants and kick competitors off the market.
 In the meantime, … let’s have a look at the field.

-Depression, which just a few years ago had the fourth place in the sad ranking of the Global Burden of Disease, will climb up to its first place by 2030, according to the WHO.
+Depression, which just a few years ago had the fourth place in the ranking of the Global Burden of Disease, will climb up to its first place by 2030, according to the WHO.
 By that time the amount of disability and life loss due to depression will be greater than that of any other medical condition, including cancer, stroke and heart diseases.
 In the last 45 years suicide rates have increased by 60 percent worldwide and they continue rising, despite the fact that our field has produced an impressive number of empirically supported treatments and RCTs.
 Research shows that two out of three people who commit suicide are clinically depressed at the point of their death.
-While the WHO reports gradual improvement of global somatic health, the same can’t be said about mental health.
+While the WHO reports gradual improvement of somatic health worldwide, the same can’t be said about mental health.

 To integrate or not to integrate – this is the great question

 Actually, the question’s not so great.
 The majority of clinicians have already found the answer: they deliver eclectic interventions.
 While academic tribes (read: labs) continue their war with RCTs, clinicians tend to tailor interventions to users by combining therapeutic strategies from different, sometimes competing traditions.
 Eclecticism became a very common, perhaps predominant psychotherapeutic approach, which is a natural and understandable phenomenon.
 It just reflects the clinical wisdom and experience of mental health providers: no intervention is omnipotent and universal.
-Even those trained in very comprehensive therapies tend to borrow something from outsiders.
+Even those trained in very comprehensive therapies tend to borrow something from competing approaches.

 Contextual approach to psychotherapy

-Our team chose a contextual approach to psychotherapy as an alternative to the hydraulic, mechanistic view of mental health.
+While developing the MMC and EST our team chose a contextual approach to psychotherapy as an alternative to the hydraulic, mechanistic view of mental health.
 (You can read more about the difference between contextualism and mechanism in one of my previous blogs.)

 Although clinical researchers generally share the view that there are many paths into a mental disorder, at the same time many of them behave as if there was only one path out: psychodynamic vs CBT, third wave vs second wave, alliance vs technique, context vs content, genes vs environment, pharmacotherapy vs psychotherapy, you name it.